Allasstar/DataKeeper/README.md

 ## **SO** (ScriptableObject)
 The `SO` class is an abstract class that extends the ScriptableObject class provided by Unity.
 It serves as a base class for creating custom ScriptableObject classes.

-The SO script is a base class for ScriptableObjects in Unity, providing two important functionalities: the Initialize() method and the Save() method.
+The SO class is a base class for ScriptableObjects in Unity, providing two important functionalities: the Initialize() method and the Save() method.

 The `Initialize()` method is meant to be overridden in derived classes.
 It allows you to define custom initialization logic for your ScriptableObjects.
 This method will be automatically called when the game starts or when the ScriptableObject is created in the Unity Editor.
 You can use the Initialize() method to instantiate objects, register the ScriptableObject with some data, or perform any other setup tasks specific to your ScriptableObject.